wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 ## Running your Wasmer binary

-Once you run the `make release` command, you will have a new binary ready to be used!
+Once you run the `make build-wasmer` command, you will have a new binary ready to be used!

 ```text
 ./target/release/wasmer quickjs.wasm